 The Global Octagon

-When you walk into a room you may decide to arbitrarily say that a specific wall or other point of reference is now defined as angle one.
+When you walk into a room you may decide to arbitrarily say that a specific wall or another point of reference is now defined as angle one.
 The remaining parts of the room naturally fall into place as the other angles of the Octagon.
 If you turn and face angle four, it remains angle four.
 Angle one will now be off to your left.
 The original angles never change their position.

 This is useful for describing sequences of movement.
 We often use global angles to help define how to move or where to strike when performing a Kata.
 It also proves useful in a training area environment where everyone understands that one end of the room is angle one.
-All movements can then be described in reference to that point.
+All movements can then be described relative to that point.

 One small area of confusion that can occur with new students happens when students face one another.
 Since the two persons are facing different parts of the room it can be confusing to say, “step to angle seven.”
 To alleviate this problem we use what we refer to as the Local Octagon.